Cashback Collette

 48 – Scan your receipts

-Once you’ve done your weekly shop, earn extra cash by scanning your receipts on free apps like Receipt Hog and Shoppix.
-These are market research apps who work with companies that love to see what customers are buying but don’t worry, your data is 100% safe.
+Once you’ve done your weekly shop, earn extra cash by scanning your receipts on free apps like Shoppix.
+These are market research apps that work with companies that love to see what customers are buying but don’t worry, your data is 100% safe.

 I can vouch for them, as I use them myself!
 Once you’ve earned enough points, you can cash out via PayPal or Amazon gift cards.